Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 ## 1. Overview

-**Consistency**
+**Consistent design**

 This website was designed to remain consistent wherever possible across the various pages:

 - The Navigation Bar and Footer are the same on all pages, including both error handling pages.

-- All headings are clear and consistent on each page.
+- All headings are clear and concise with additional info below.

 - Recipe cards follow a uniform size and structure.

-- Buttons are standardised throughout the website using either small or large buttons with varying colours.
+- Buttons are standardised throughout the website using either small or large buttons with varying colours depending on the actions.

 **Easy navigation**